-To maintain accurate SOAP notes for your chiropractic practice, turn to a fully integrated chiropractic EHR practice management system.
-ChiroTouch is an industry leader in chiropractic software and provides you with several features to support easy, convenient SOAP note entry.
+To maintain accurate SOAP notes for your chiropractic practice, turn to an all-in-one chiropractic EHR practice management system.
+ChiroTouch is an industry leader in chiropractic software, which benefits your practice by providing several features to support easy, convenient SOAP note entry.

 One of the most amazing features of ChiroTouch is the ability to customize SOAP notes and macros to the style that each practitioner wants.
-All chiropractors are different and want to document in their own verbiage, and ChiroTouch allows that with BulletTouch macros.
+All chiropractors are different and want to document in their own verbiage, and ChiroTouch levels up your chiropractic practice with BulletTouch macros.

 BulletTouch macros are 100% customizable through the charting portion of the dashboard.
 With them, you can create a functional SOAP notes template that allows you to complete patient charts in as little as 15 seconds.

 BulletTouch Macros also help you to standardize your practice’s patient notetaking so you can share custom templates with colleagues.

 Since ChiroTouch is cloud-based, patient SOAP notes are accessible from your desktop, laptop, or tablet.
 This allows providers to complete patient intake, exam, and assessment and create treatment plans from their iPads while the patient is in the room.

 It also allows CAs to access patient information for billing and sending appointment reminders.

 Auto SALT Feature